-Use the Find an Allergist tool to find expert care for your allergies or asthma.
+Use the Find an Allergist tool to find expert care.

 Do health insurance plans cover treatment by an allergist?

 Most health insurance plans cover treatment by an allergist.
-To find out more about your plan, read the health care policy, call the health care plan, or talk to someone in your company’s human resource department.
+To find out more about your plan, read the health care policy, call the health care plan provider or talk to someone in your company’s human resources department.

 - Will I need a referral from my doctor to see an allergist?